shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

 **s-learner**

-Starting with **s-learner** approach.
+Starting with **s-learner** approach, we train two separate models

-- We train a base model
-- Apply the model assuming we have interacted with all customers, ie. (t=1 for all customers), and ask to return the probability of a successful outcome (y=1) for this group
+- We train a base model & apply the model assuming we have interacted with all customers, ie. (t=1 for all customers), and ask to return the probability of a successful outcome (y=1) for this group
 - We then repeat the process, but assuming that these has been no interaction with any customer (t=0 for all customers)

 The difference between these two vectors will be taken as our uplift, to be more specific: